How to use sweat lodges for purification and healing

 • 16.
 What is an appropriate way to show respect for the stones used in the ceremony?

-A) Throw them around and treat them carelessly
+B) Throw them around and treat them carelessly

 C) Kick them and yell at them

-D) Paint them with graffiti
+D) Handle them with care and reverence

 • 17.
 How should one dress for a sweat lodge ceremony?